Tulasi Vivaha: Celebrations

 The wedding ceremony of Tulasi to Vishnu/Krishna resembles the traditional Hindu wedding.
-The wedding ceremony is conducted at homes and at temples where a fast is observed on the Tulasi Vivaha day until evening, when the ceremony begins.
-A mandapam (marriage booth) is built around the courtyard of the house where the Tulasi plant is usually planted in centre of the courtyard in a brick plaster called the Tulasi Vrindavana.
+The wedding is conducted at homes and in temples where a fast is observed until evening, when the ceremony begins.
+A mandapam (wedding booth) is built around the courtyard of the house where the tulasi plant is usually planted in centre of the courtyard in a brick plaster called the Tulasi Vrindavana.
 It is believed that the soul of Vrinda resides in the plant at night and leaves in the morning.
-The bride Tulasi is clothed with a sari and ornaments including earrings and necklaces.
+The bride Tulasi is adorned with a sari and ornaments including earrings and necklaces.
 A human paper face with a bindi and nose-ring may be attached to Tulasi.
 The groom is a brass image or picture of Vishnu, Krishna, Balarama, or more frequently the shaligrama stone - the symbol of Vishnu.
 The image is clothed in a dhoti.
 Both Vishnu and Tulasi are bathed and decorated with flowers and garlands before the wedding.
 The couple is linked with a cotton thread (mala) in the ceremony.

 India

 Bihar

 At Prabhu Dham in Saunja, India, the festival is collectively celebrated by whole village which makes it a significant point of attraction.
-Here it is celebrated as three day festival in the Hindi month of Kartik from Ekadashi to Trayodashi.
-The festival is started with the Vedic chanting of Ramcharitmanas or Ramayana by the villagers itself.
+Here it is celebrated as three day festival in the Hindu month of Kartik from Ekadashi to Trayodashi.
+The festival starts with the Vedic chanting of Ramcharitmanas or Ramayana by the villagers.
 The second day is celebrated as Sobha Yatra which is of significant importance in which the special prasad is Pongal, and the third day is celebrated as Tilakotsava and Vivahotsava of Vishnu and Vrinda.
-The villagers prepare 56 types of prasada known as Chapan Bhog and distributed to all.
-All classes participate in this village accordingly.
-Devotees including saints and mahants all over from Bihar visit this place to celebrate this festive occasion.
+The villagers prepare 56 types of prasada known as Chapan Bhog and it is distributed to all.
+All classes participate in this ritual accordingly.
+Devotees including saints and mahants from all over Bihar visit this place to celebrate this festive occasion.